dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerstore.md

 **Requirements for NVMeFC**
 - NVMeFC Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.

-*NOTE:*
-- Do not load the nvme_tcp module for NVMeFC
+> Do not load the nvme_tcp module for NVMeFC

 ### Linux multipathing requirements

+Dell PowerStore supports Linux multipathing (DM-MPIO) and NVMe native multipathing.
+Configure Linux multipathing before installing the CSI Driver.

 > For NVMe connectivity native NVMe multipathing is used.
 The following sections apply only for iSCSI and Fiber Channel connectivity.

-Dell PowerStore supports Linux multipathing and NVMe native multipathing.
-Configure Linux multipathing before installing the CSI Driver for Dell
-PowerStore.

-Set up Linux multipathing as follows:
+Configure Linux multipathing as follows:
 - Ensure that all nodes have the _Device Mapper Multipathing_ package installed.
-> You can install it by running `yum install device-mapper-multipath` on CentOS or `apt install multipath-tools` on Ubuntu.
-This package should create a multipath configuration file located in `/etc/multipath.conf`.
+  You can install it by running `dnf install device-mapper-multipath` or `apt install multipath-tools` based on your Linux distribution.
 - Enable multipathing using the `mpathconf --enable --with_multipathd y` command.
+A default configuration file, `/etc/multipath.conf` is created.
 - Enable `user_friendly_names` and `find_multipaths` in the `multipath.conf` file.
-- Ensure that the multipath command for `multipath.conf` is available on all Kubernetes nodes.
+- Ensure that the `multipath` command for `multipath.conf` is available on all Kubernetes nodes.

 The following is a sample multipath.conf file: